openmm/openmm/examples/README.txt

 ----------------------------------------------------------------
-OpenMM(tm) Example programs for OpenMM 3.1, July 2011.
+OpenMM(tm) Example programs for OpenMM 4.0, November 2011.

 See https://simtk.org/home/openmm.
 For help go to the Advanced/Public Forums tab and post to the